CloudLabs-MOC/CloudLabs-SEED/Software-Security/Return-to-libc-Attack-Lab/Return-to-libc-Attack-Lab.md

 argv[1] = address of "-p"
 argv[2] = NULL (i.e., 4 bytes of zero).
 ```
 From the previous tasks, we can easily get the address of the two involved strings.
-Therefore, if we can
-construct the `argv[]` array on the stack, get its address, we will have everything that we need to conduct
-the return-to-libc attack.
+Therefore, if we can construct the `argv[]` array on the stack, get its address, we will have everything that we need to conduct the return-to-libc attack.
 This time, we will return to the `execv()` function.

-There is one catch here.
+&emsp; There is one catch here.
 The value of `argv[2]` must be zero (an integer zero, four bytes).
-If we put
-four zeros in our input, `strcpy()` will terminate at the first zero; whatever is after that will not be copied
-into the `bof()` function’s buffer.
-This seems to be a problem, but keep in mind, everything in your input is
-already on the stack; they are in the `main()` function’s buffer.
+If we put four zeros in our input, `strcpy()` will terminate at the first zero; whatever is after that will not be copied into the `bof()` function’s buffer.
+This seems to be a problem, but keep in mind, everything in your input is already on the stack; they are in the `main()` function’s buffer.
 It is not hard to get the address of this buffer.
 To simplify the task, we already let the vulnerable program print out that address for you.

-Just like in Task 3, you need to construct your input, so when the `bof()` function returns, it returns
-to `execv()`, which fetches from the stack the address of the "`/bin/bash`" string and the address of
-the `argv[]` array.
-You need to prepare everything on the stack, so when `execv()` gets executed, it can
-execute "`/bin/bash -p`"and give you the root shell.
-In your report, please describe how you construct
+&emsp; Just like in Task 3, you need to construct your input, so when the `bof()` function returns, it returns to `execv()`, which fetches from the stack the address of the "`/bin/bash`" string and the address of the `argv[]` array.
+You need to prepare everything on the stack, so when `execv()` gets executed, it can execute "`/bin/bash -p`"and give you the root shell.
+In your report, please describe how you construct your input.
-your input.

 ### 3.5 Task 5 (Optional): Return-Oriented Programming